 Upper Mustang is more famous for its mystique kingdom than its surreal mountain views.
 Lo Manthang in Upper Mustang is an ancient kingdom that even had an officially recognized king until recent times.
 The native inhabitants of the Mustang region are the Thakalis, who are today known for their impeccable business skills and delicious cuisine.

-While in Upper Mustang, you can visit the ancient Royal Palace that maybe in not so great condition now but is still very intriguing and impressive.
-You can walk through the narrow alleyways, look at the traditionally built wooden houses, and visit centuries old monasteries like the Thubchen Gompa that was built in the 15th century.
-If you happen to trek during May, you can witness the amazing Tiji festival that is celebrated for world peace and is characterized by ferocious dance rituals.
+While in Upper Mustang, you can visit the ancient Royal Palace that maybe in not so excellent condition now but is still very intriguing and impressive.
+You can walk through the narrow alleyways, look at the traditionally built wooden houses, and visit centuries-old monasteries like the Thubchen Gompa which established in the 15th century.
+If you happen to trek during May, you can witness the fantastic Tiji festival that is celebrated for world peace and is characterized by ferocious dance rituals.

 Dolpo trek is undoubtedly one of the most enriching treks in terms of both adventure and cultural exposure.
-Located in the biggest but remotest district of Dolpa in mid-western Nepal, this region is located just behind the Dhaulagiri Massif and is in close proximity Tibetan highlands.
+Located in the biggest but remotest district of Dolpa in mid-western Nepal, this region is located just behind the Dhaulagiri Massif and is nearby Tibetan highlands.

-Here, you won’t come across the magnificent temples and monasteries that you would have encountered during your other treks.
-Instead, you will come across ancient and primitive gompas and mani walls that almost serve as the relics of the region’s rich past.
-Also, unlike other regions in the Himalayans, Buddhism isn’t very widespread here.
+Here, you will not see the magnificent temples and monasteries that you would have encountered during your other treks.
+Instead, you will come across ancient and primitive gompas and mani walls that almost serve as the relics of the region rich past.
+Also, unlike other areas of the Himalayans, Buddhism isn’t ubiquitous here.
 People still follow the ancient Bon religion that worships nature instead of personified gods.
-That will definitely be interesting to see.
+That will be interesting to see.

 Everest View Trek

-A trek that takes you to the Everest and also offer the cultural revelation you are looking for.
-What else could you ask for?
-This trek is short and can be completed within 5-7 days.
-It is designed for those who are on a tight time schedule and budget.
+A trekking trails that takes you to the Everest and also offer the cultural revelation you are looking onwards.
+What else could you ask?
+This trek is short, and it takes 5-7 days to complete.
+This package for those who are on a tight schedule and budget.